emanuel-metzenthin/KELOS-on-Kafka/README.md

 For the density kernel a few statistical properties of the clusters have to be stored.
 These are the *cardinality*, *linear sum* of points per dimension and the *minimum* and *maximum* values per dimension.
 As these values have additive properties and the kernel is computed per dimension a sliding window semantic can be achieved in the following way:

-The whole window gets split into several panes the size of the window step size.
-The cluster metrics then only have to be computed for pane of the new step size duration.
-The pane can merely expire and the metrics of the panes in between are kept and merged with the new pane.
+The whole window gets split into several sub-windows, so called panes, the size of the window step size.
+The cluster metrics then only have to be computed at each step for the new pane.
+The oldest pane can merely expire and the metrics of the panes in between are kept and merged with the new pane.
 Figure 2 shows this process.

 ![Figure 2: Sliding window semantics](./figures/sliding-window-semantic.png)
+*Figure 2: Sliding window semantics [4]*

-To adapt this windowing technique we set the window step size of our whole Kafka application to the pane size.
+To adapt this windowing technique we set the window time our Kafka application to the pane size.
 The clustering is then performed in two Processors (see Figure 3).
-The first (ClusteringProcessor) clusters the points in one cluster pane and forwards the metrics for that pane.
-The second (AggregationProcessor) merges the last panes with the current one and forwards cluster metrics for the complete window ending at the current timestamp.
+The first (ClusteringProcessor) clusters the points in each new window pane and forwards the clusters and their metrics for that pane.
+The second (AggregationProcessor) then receives one message per window pane containing the current cluster metrics.
+For every new pane arriving it deletes the oldest and merges the last panes with the new one.
+The forwarded clusters are then the ones for the complete sliding window ending at the current timestamp.

 ![Figure 3: Data Abstractor](./figures/data-abstractor.png)
+*Figure 3: Data Abstractor*

 The clusters get serialized into the Kafka topics as objects of the Java class "Cluster".
 The class acts as a data container for all cluster metrics (cardinality, minima etc.) and their density scores later on.

 ## 5.4 Density Estimator

 ![Figure 4: Density Estimator](./figures/density-estimator.png)
+*Figure 4: Density Estimator*

 ## 5.5 Outlier Detector

 ![Figure 5: Outlier detector](./figures/outlier-detector.png)
+*Figure 5: Outlier detector*

 # 6 Evaluation